Google To Officially Stop Supporting NoIndex Directives from Robots.txt

 Google My Business Post: How We Helped Our Client Increasing Website Traffic

-Since Google has allowed to publish posts on its popular platform, Google My Business (GMB) using website or any of its app version for Android or iOS devices.
-It gives industries, organizations, & non-government services a platform to mainstream their businesses and services by publishing
+Listen to this article Since Google has allowed to publish posts on its popular platform, Google My Business (GMB) using website or any of its app version for Android or iOS devices.
+It gives industries, organizations, & non-government services a platform to mainstream their businesses

 ...